 - Serving on the Sea Level Rise Advisory Board for the City of Miami (2016-2017)

 - Serving on the Miami Foundation’s Resiliency Working Group

 - Advocating for sea level rise-ready sewage infrastructure

 - Advocating for the removal of all flood-vulnerable septic tanks

-- Promoting natural “green” infrastructure, like corals, seagrass, and mangroves, to enhance resiliency
+- Promoting natural “green” infrastructure, like corals, seagrass, and mangroves

-- Fighting against extending the life of Turkey Point Nuclear Reactor to 2052, when it is predicted to be flooded.
+- Fighting against FPL's plan to extend the life of Turkey Point Nuclear Reactor to 2052, when it is predicted to be flooded